energinet-digitalisering/energirobotter-blender-animation-recorder/README.md

 # Energirobotter Blender Animation Recorder

 Blender addon for recording local angles of armature during each animation frame to CSV file.

+The name of the addon is simplified to `AnimationRecorder`.

 ## Development Setup With VSCode